WilliXL/willixl.github.io/_tabs/about.md

 Hi!
 My name is William Liu (刘胥飞/劉胥飛).
 I am a software engineer, as well as a computer scientist and cognitive scientist, originally from Madison, Wisconsin.

 **Currently** I am a Software Engineer at a [stealth startup](https://en.wikipedia.org/wiki/Stealth_startup) (what a weird term) in Palo Alto, California.
 Our team is developing a new custom HPC and ML accelerator processor along with a robust compiler stack.
+I work specifically on graph optimization in our compiler stack.

 If you like PDFs, here are my [Résumé](../assets/cv/Rez_U_May.pdf) and [CV](../assets/cv/CV.pdf).